bormaxi8080/osint-timeline/DRAFT.md

 NASty is a NAS operating system built on NixOS and bcachefs.
 It turns commodity hardware into a storage appliance serving NFS, SMB, iSCSI, and NVMe-oF — managed from a single web UI, updated atomically, and rolled back when things go sideways: https://github.com/nasty-project/nasty

+gdrive is a command line application for interacting with Google Drive.
+This is the successor of [gdrive2](https://github.com/prasmussen/gdrive), though at the moment only the most basic functionality is implemented: https://github.com/glotlabs/gdrive/

+VirusTotal CLI, a tool designed for those who love both VirusTotal and command-line interfaces.
+With this tool you can do everything you'd normally do using VirusTotal's web page: https://github.com/VirusTotal/vt-cli/

 DockerWakeUp.
 An intelligent Docker container management system that automatically starts containers on-demand when accessed, stops idle containers to save resources, and generates NGINX configurations for seamless reverse proxy setup: https://github.com/jelliott2021/DockerWakeUp/

 Ultimate source for Nothing OS firmware, stock OTA images, community apps, projects, resources and comprehensive guides for Nothing & CMF devices: https://github.com/spike0en/nothing_archive